Skip to main content

 Sildenafil and Tadalafil are prescription medications commonly used to help manage erectile dysfunction (ED) and should only be used after you’ve been diagnosed with ED.
 Take them as directed.

-Here is a guide to help you understand the potential risks and benefits of Sildenafil or Tadalafil in treating Erectile Dysfunction (ED).
+Below is a guide to help you understand the potential risks and benefits of Sildenafil or Tadalafil in treating ED.

 These medications do not increase sexual desire.
-Instead, they allow the penis to better fill with blood and achieve a satisfactory erection.
-With both of these drugs, however, patients must realize that they do not have 100% success and that the success rate has a lot to do with the severity of ED
+Instead, they improve the penis’s ability to fill with blood and achieve a satisfactory erection.
+Patients should understand that neither medication guarantees 100% success, and the success rate largely depends on the severity of the ED.

 Side Effects